Mortgage Payment (P&I) | ||

 Buying in Western Massachusetts or another rural part of the state?
 Take a look at the USDA website to see if the property is in an eligible area.
 If so, and if you meet income limits, you could benefit from a government-backed USDA home loan.

 Moving from out of state?
 Try punching in your salary to see how it changes in “Tax-a-chusetts.”
-If you’re accustomed to an income-tax free state, you might get a shock when you see your take home pay in Massachusetts.
+If you’re accustomed to an income-tax free state, you might get a shock when you see your take home pay post-taxes in Massachusetts.

 Undeterred?
 Start your planning with an overview of Massachusetts mortgage rates.
 Remember, a number of counties in Massachusetts have higher conforming loan limits, which allows you to get a conventional mortgage rather than a jumbo loan (with higher interest).